teisdbr/winlibrs-docs-test/librs-spec.md

 ### Notes:
 * Bias Motivation/Bias Crime Type (8) indicates an Offender’s motivation to commit an offense because of their bias against a Victim’s race, religion, ethnicity, national origin, sexual orientation, disability group, or other bias.
 * Because of the difficulty in ascertaining the Offender's subjective motivation, bias is to be reported only when an investigation reveals sufficient objective facts to lead a reasonable and prudent person to conclude that the Offender's actions were motivated, in whole or in part, by bias.
+* In LIBRS, incidents not having facts that indicate biased motivation on the part of the Offender are to be coded as None (88), while incidents involving ambiguous facts (that is, where some facts are present, but not conclusive) are to be coded Unknown (99).
+* If any Bias Motivation/Bias Crime Type codes are used, other than None (88) or Unknown (99), then the incident will be considered a hate crime, and the Louisiana Revised Statute (DE 6) probably should be appended with the Hate Crime Penalty Enhancer (-H) to represent enhanced penalties related to hate crimes in LRS 14:107.2.

 ___